biscuit-auth/biscuit/SPECIFICATIONS.md

 A *set* is a deduplicated list of terms of the same type.
 It cannot contain variables or other sets.

-### Authority and ambient facts

-Facts in Biscuit's language have some specific context.
+### Scopes

+Since the first block defines the token's rights through facts and rules, and later blocks can define their own facts and rules, we must ensure the token cannot increase its rights with later blocks.

-Authority facts can only be created in the authority block, either directly or from rules, and are represented by the `#authority` symbol as the first element of a fact.
-They hold the initial rights for the token.
+This is done through execution scopes: a block's rules and checks can only apply on facts created in the current or previous blocks.
+Facts, rules, checks and policies of the verifier are executed in the context of the authority block.

-Ambient facts can only be provided by the verifier, and are represented by the `#ambient` symbol as the first element of a fact.
-They indicate data related to the operation the token is authorizing.

-Facts can also be created in blocks other than the authority block, but they cannot be authority or ambient facts.
+Example:
+- the token contains `right("file1", #read)` in the first block
+- the token holder adds a block with the fact `right("file2", #read)`
+- the verifier adds:
+  - `resource("file2")`
+  - `operation(#read)`
+  - `check if resource($res), operation($op), right($res, $op)`

+The verifier's check will fail because when it is evaluated, it only sees `right("file1", #read)` from the authority block.

 ### Checks

-Checks are logic queries evaluating conditions on authority and ambient facts.
+Checks are logic queries evaluating conditions on facts.
 To validate an operation, all of a token's checks must succeed.

 One block can contain one or more checks.